kensanata/just-halberds/Knives.md

-To foreshadow this, make a list of a handful of interventions that non-player characters have made, such as: “Thidrek slew the giant Grim sword Nagelring which the dwarf Alberich had made for Thidrek.”
+To foreshadow this, make a list of a handful of interventions that non-player characters have made, such as: “Thidrek slew the giant Grim we the sword Nagelring which the dwarf Alberich had made for Thidrek.”
 It connects two non-player characters that can be met, it introduces an important item that can be gained, it establishes a bit of history of the setting that promises more to learn – this one sentence pulls a lot of weight.

 ![A small town with castle and church by a lake](images/Urs_Graf_Stadt_am_Seeufer_(1514).jpg)